 “Hi, my name is Tori and I am delighted to be your child’s new class teacher.
 I enjoy all aspects of dance, performance, movement therapy & relaxation, fitness & health & well-being.
 I look forward to getting creative in the classroom & ensuring sure that learning is beneficial but most of importantly, lots of fun!
 Class 3 will make good use of school’s wonderful indoor & outdoor resources, as I believe that practical learning is beneficial.
 My top priority as a teacher is making sure that all children remain happy & safe in school.”

-Hello my name is Angela, I have been a teacher at Oakfield Park since it first opened and I have taught every age group in the school during that time.
+Hello my name is Angela, I am class 10 teacher and Independence facilitator.
+I have been a teacher at Oakfield Park since it first opened and I have taught every age group in the school during that time.
 I have been based in KS3 for the last 10 years.
 I began my teaching career in mainstream High Schools and have experience of teaching in primaries, middle schools MLD and SLD schools before joining OFP.

 Hello.
-I’m Fran and I teach Class 9.
-I’ve been a teacher for 23 years with a background in mainstream, and have taught at Oakfield Park School for the last 9 years in lots of different types of classes.
-I’m very much looking forward to September and welcoming back our fabulous students – we’ve missed you!
+I’m Fran and I am Class 11 teacher and Communication facilitator.
+I’ve been a teacher for 24 years with a background in mainstream, and have taught at Oakfield Park School for the last 10 years in lots of different types of classes.
+I’m very much looking forward to another fabulous year with our excellent students.

-Hi, I’m Leighton and I have been a teacher at Oakfield Park for 9 years.
+Hi, I’m Leighton and I am class 14 teacher and Cognition facilitator.
+I have been a teacher at Oakfield Park for 9 years.
 I am teaching in Key Stage 4 and can’t wait to welcome you all to Class 12.
 I know some of you have not been in school for a while but we are a friendly staff team who will help you to settle back in.
 We will be doing lots of work to develop our independence and living skills such as cooking and accessing the community.
 There will also be plenty of opportunities to keep ourselves healthy through exercise.
 I love being creative in the classroom so we will be doing lots of art and craft activities too.